resource-watch/slate/source/includes/api/_areas_v2.md

 ### Implementation details

-POST of a new area always starts by creating the area and, taking into account the area attributes, it might also create a subscription which will then be associated with the area.
+POST of a new area always starts by creating the area.
+Then, taking into account the area attributes, it might also create a subscription which will then be associated with the area.
 The area's `subscriptionId` attribute will then be updated with the id of the created subscription if that's the case.
 The created area is then returned.

 The subscription is created only if the area has selected set to `true` at least one of the following attributes: